Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

-Having run our experiment, we compared participants' behavior across the conditions.\footnote{For all of our experiments, we report all sample sizes, conditions, data exclusions, and measures for the main analyses mentioned in the pre-registration documents.
-We determined the sample size for our first experiment based on estimates from a small pilot experiment to enable detecting a difference of at least \$50,000 in deviation between the \abr{clear-2} and \abr{bb-8} conditions with 80\% power.
-For the subsequent experiments, we adjusted the sample size to target a power of 80\% or more.
-Full distributions of collected responses are in Appendix~\ref{appndx:distributions} and details of statistical tests are in Appendix~\ref{appndx:anova_tables}.
-All data and code will be made available upon publication.} Doing so required us to compare multiple responses from multiple participants, which was complicated by possible correlations among any given participant's responses.
-For example, some people might consistently overestimate apartment prices regardless of the condition they are assigned to, while others might consistently provide underestimates.
-We addressed this by fitting a mixed-effects model for each measure of interest to capture differences across conditions while controlling for participant-level effects---a standard approach for analyzing repeated measures experimental designs~\citep{B+15}.
+Having run the experiment, we compared participants' behavior across the conditions.\footnote{For each of our experiments, we report all sample sizes, conditions, data exclusions, and measures for the main analyses that were described in our pre-registration documents.
+We determined the sample size for our first experiment based on estimates from a small pilot experiment, which enabled us to detect a difference of at least \$50,000 in deviation between the condition involving the clear, two-feature model and the condition involving the black-box, eight-feature model with 80\% power.
+For our subsequent experiments, however, we adjusted the sample size to target a power of 80\% or more.
+We provide full distributions of participants' responses in Appendix~\ref{appndx:distributions} and details of our statistical tests in Appendix~\ref{appndx:anova_tables}.} Doing so required us to compare multiple responses (i.e., data about multiple apartments) from multiple participants, which was complicated by possible correlations among each participant's responses.
+For example, some participants might have consistently overestimated the apartments' selling prices regardless of the condition to which they were assigned, while others might have consistently provided underestimates.
+We addressed this by fitting a mixed-effects model for each measurable outcome of interest to capture differences between conditions while controlling for participant-level effects---a standard approach for analyzing repeated measure experimental designs~\citep{B+15}.
 We derived all statistical tests from these models.
-Bar plots and the mean outcomes in the density plots show averages ($\pm$ one standard error) by condition from the fitted models.
-To test for our specific hypotheses, we ran contrasts and report degrees of freedom, test statistics, and p-values under these models.
-Unless otherwise noted, all plots and statistical tests correspond to just the first ten apartments from the testing phase.
-The results corresponding to the pre-registered hypotheses are as follows:
+Bar plots and mean outcomes in the density plots correspond to average values ($\pm$ one standard error) by condition from the fitted mixed-effects models.
+To test our hypotheses, we ran contrasts and calculated degrees of freedom, test statistics, and $p$-values under these models.
+Unless otherwise noted, all plots and statistical tests correspond to just the first ten apartments from the testing phase.\edit{\footnote{All the data and code needed to reproduce our results are available at \url{https://github.com/Foroughp/Manipulating-and-Measuring-Model-Interpretability}.}}